 That is why at Junction Family Dental Care, we take gum disease very seriously.
 We will analyze your bacteria, provide the best gum treatment and monitor your gum disease very closely.
 We also provide night guards to treat and prevent TMJ disorders, and immune system support recommendations.
 We also try to minimize the amount of stress and anxiety you feel in a dental office by providing laughing gas (nitrous gas); aromatherapy; a quiet, clean, and relaxing environment; noise-cancelling headphones; movies and TV shows; blankets to keep you warm; and a therapy dog to help you feel more relaxed.
 We will also carefully monitor which drugs you take and help minimize the saliva reducing effects of certain drugs.

-Feel free to contact us on phone on weekdays from 9AM to 5PM or to email us.
+Feel free to contact us on phone on weekdays at the following hours or to email us.
 We will return to you as soon as possible.